 This post has been sitting in my drafts for too long now.
 And I know there’s a lot going on right now, but I’m hoping this will help you figure things out when you’re ready to get back to business.

-If you’re a service provider + want to update your sales and marketing or if you’re new to freelancing and not sure how to get started or want to skip the info overload, I’m sharing 5+ guides (with actionable advice and tips) that will help you focus on the right things for your brand and business.
+If you’re a service provider + want to refresh your sales and marketing or if you’re new to freelancing and not sure how to get started or want to skip the info overload, I’m sharing 5+ guides (with actionable advice and tips) that will help you focus on the right things for your brand and business.

 Use these guides to implement simple marketing strategies that will attract visitors and turn them into customers.

 (Also, if you’re like me and lost main clients during this time + you’re worried about what’s going to happen next, read this first when you have a chance – Freelancing During a Recession.)

 This post contains affiliate links, this means I receive a commission (at no extra cost to you) if you make a purchase using one of my links.
 Thanks for your support!